marionmari/pyGPs/README.md

 Standard GP regression and (binary) classification as well as FITC (spares GPs) inference is implemented.
 For a list of implemented covariance, mean, likelihood, and inference functions see list_of_functions.txt.
-The current implementation, however, has not been optimized yet and is work in progress.
+The current implementation is tested, but not optimized yet and is work in progress.
 We appreciate any feedback.

 Further, it includes implementations of